explodinglabs/jsonrpcclient/doc/index.rst

     There was a network issue, invalid HTTP response or timeout.

 Non200Response
-    The server responded with status code other than 200.
+    The server responded with a HTTP status code other than 200.

 ParseResponseError
     The response was not valid json.